biojava/biojava.github.io/_wikis/BioJava:Tutorial:Installing_and_using_BioSQL.md

 Installing Postgresql
 ---------------------

-If not already installed, PostgreSQL can be installed from RPMs with:-
+If not already installed, PostgreSQL can be installed from RPMs with:

     rpm -ivh postgresql-7.2.1-5.i386.rpm postgresql-libs-7.2.1-5.i386.rpm postgresql-server-7.2.1-5.i386.rpm